Qiskit/RFCs/0000-classical-stores.md

 If there are no conflicts in the variable names, it seems expected to me that the lists of input variables would catenate, and so on.
 Similarly, two declared `Var` instances that conflict (either by having incompatible initialisers, or one being an input, one not, etc) cannot be allowed to coexist, but does this mean that the composition should be rejected, or should we implement a renaming?

+For now, we will impose "error on conflict", and revisit if a compelling and safe use-case to do otherwise appears.

 ### Is it necessary to add an `expr.Index` immediately?